pypa/pip/docs/html/user_guide.rst

 First, download the archives that fulfill your requirements::

-$ pip download DIR -r requirements.txt
+$ pip download --destination-directory DIR -r requirements.txt

 Note that ``pip download`` will look in your wheel cache first, before